How to Repair a Spalling Brick Chimney

 Spalling Treatment

 Solving the underlying problem that is allowing moisture into the masonry is the most important step in treating spalling.
 If the damage is addressed before the underlying problem is resolved, your chimney will continue to have a spalling problem.
-This is why the first step to treat spalling is a chimney inspection by a certified chimney sweep.
+This is why the first step to treat spalling is a chimney inspection by a professional chimney sweep.
 A qualified chimney sweep will inspect the flue and brickwork to determine how water is getting into the masonry and evaluate how extensive the problem is.
 He will recommend the best steps for treatment based off of the inspection.

 Treatment will vary depending on how water is entering the masonry and how much damage has been caused.
-You should follow the recommendation of the certified chimney sweep that inspects your home’s flue and chimney.
+You should follow the recommendation of the professional chimney sweep that inspects your home’s flue and chimney.

 Here is a general description of the types of treatment that may be recommended: